Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Natural_Language_Generation/2018-09-21-GhostWriter_Using_an_LSTM_for_Automatic_Rap_Lyric_Generation.md

 ---
 layout: post
-title: GhostWriter - Using an LSTM for Automatic Rap Lyric Generation
+title: GhostWriter - Using an LSTM for Automatic Rap Lyric Generation.
+Potash et al. EMNLP.
+2015.
-subtitle: Title of paper - GhostWriter - Using an LSTM for Automatic Rap Lyric Generation
+subtitle: Title of paper - GhostWriter - Using an LSTM for Automatic Rap Lyric Generation.
+Potash et al. EMNLP.
+2015.
 category: NLP papers - NLG
 tags: [nlp, nlg]
 permalink: /2018/09/21/GhostWriter_Using_an_LSTM_for_Automatic_Rap_Lyric_Generation/